Murmele/freecad-scripts/README.md

 Perfect!
 Without any adjustments to Scale/Offset/Rotation in KiCAD.

 Once we have figured out the sequence for adjusting *one* component, we can automate the rest of the components in the series.
 Say we download *all* the SxxB-PUDSS-1 3D models, we can simply batch convert them all at once, by making a simple adjustment to the provided batch file (or a shell script for our *nix friends).
+This way you can drag-and-drop all your files onto the script, and the correct changes will be made to *all* the STEP files.

+##Build Your Own##
+Play around with a sequence of commands or check out the options available in freecad.py